chukwuk/chukwuk.github.io/_blogs/euclidean-distance-matrix-project/index.md

 {% include image-gallery.html images="kernel_one_memory_throughput.jpg" height="400" %}

 <br>
-## Kernel 2: Global Memory Coalescing
+## Kernel 2: Global Memory Coalescing.

 The kernel 2 function involves each warp writing the results of the euclidean distance calculations to 32 adjacent float data memory (4 adjacent sectors), which means all warps in a block writes the results of the calculations to 256 adjacent float data memory (32 adjacent sector for a blocksize of 256).
 The for loop condition in each thread was increased from NUMDATA to NUMDATA * blocksize, however the for loop was updated by blocksize.
 This allows adjacent threads to compute results that are written to adjacent float data memory.
 Consequently, kernel 2 function has a compute throughput and memory throughput of 993 GFLOPS and 359 GB/s, which is about 50 percent higher than that of kernel 1 function.